Over the Rainbow and Pot of Gold highlight young people's involvement and accomplishments.

 Find out more about recent award winners

-Read about the 2014 Over the Rainbow 6, including a list of this year's Children and Young People Award winners
+Read about the 2014 Over the Rainbow event, including a list of last year's Children and Young People Award winners

 Read about the 2013 Children and Young People Awards